neos000/ISSTracker/README.md

 # ISSTracker
 Tracking the ISS with the "wheretheiss.at" api.
+This is an experiment, and hasn't been refined.
+I made this script a while ago.
+I will possibly modify this script in the future.

 # Usage